WelcomeWelcome to the Chapel Hill Rare Book Blog!

 TagsAfrican-American literature American imprints artists' books Aubrey Beardsley Banned books Black History Month cabinets of curiosities calendars caricature Christina Moody Chronicles of Empire Civil Wars Diane di Prima Early Modern early printed books encyclopedias English literature Feminism French literature google Hanes Foundation Hispanic Heritage Month History of the Book Irish literature James Joyce Julia Margaret Cameron knowledge Latin American literature love Maya Meaningful Marks Exhibition millionth volumes Natural history books poetry publishers' bindings Rooms of Wonder Scientific Illustration Shakespeare Sor Juana Inés de la Cruz Stuart Collection Victor Montejo W. B. Yeats weather William Wordsworth Yucatec Maya Summer Institute

 A week ago, on a stormy Thursday, May 15, Wilson Library gave shelter to sessions of the 2014 Conference of the North American Society for Seventeenth-Century French Literature (NASSCFL).
 At lunch hour, the Rare Book Collection mounted a selection of … Continue reading

 The RBC is pleased to be sponsoring the current Wilson Library exhibition, Imagining the U.S. Civil War 1861-1900, curated by Professor Eliza Richards’s undergraduate seminar in American literature.
-On April 24, the show opened with a lively reception, where the 21 student … Continue reading
+On April 24, the show opened with a reception, where the 21 student curators … Continue reading